Haitian-born Black Hawk pilot supports JTF-Haiti earthquake relief efforts

 Idrache, who was born in Haiti, and was a key player in ongoing relief operations, supporting medical evacuation missions, as well as, assisting in interpreting French and creole to facilitate coordination.

-Upon graduating from West Point with a degree in physics, Idrache competed for pilot training and was selected for the U.S. Army UH-60 Black Hawk helicopter.
+Upon graduating from West Point with a degree in Physics with an Electrical Engineering track, Idrache competed for pilot training and was selected for the U.S. Army UH-60 Black Hawk helicopter.
 His unit, the 1-228th Aviation Regiment, was called to support JTF-Haiti relief operations.

 In support of the whole-of-government effort led by the U.S. Agency for International Development’s Bureau for Humanitarian Assistance, JTF-B and Idrache joined forces with JTF-Haiti to deliver much-needed aid as rapidly as possible.
 He spent the first few days of operations in the air traffic control tower.

-“The airfield was incredibly busy, we had aircraft from the U.S. Coast Guard, Army, Navy, Marine Corps and Air Force, a lot going on here at the airfield.
-Alix being able to speak the language and being from here was really important in establishing good relationships and establishing an understanding with our Haitian partners who work at the airport,” said U.S. Army Col. Steven Gventer, commander of JTF-Band deputy commanding officer of JTF-Haiti.
-“His work ensured the safety of our missions and enabled the most expeditious way for us to get aid from the airfield out to the people who needed it.”
+“The airfield was incredibly busy, we had aircraft from the U.S. Coast Guard, Army, Navy, Marine Corps and Air Force, a lot going on here.
+Alix, being able to speak the language and being from here, was really important in establishing good relationships and establishing an understanding with our Haitian partners who work at the airport,” said U.S. Army Col. Steven Gventer, commander of JTF-B and deputy commanding officer of JTF-Haiti.
+“His work ensured the safety of our missions and enabled the most expeditious way for us to get aid from the air field out to the people who needed it.”

 In support of JTF-Haiti, JTF-B delivered a total of 340,740 pounds of aid that included food, shelters, blankets, tents, tarps, water purifiers, generators and an entire mobile medical hospital to communities in need.